modirishabh/GCP/Solution-Architect/1-GCP-PCAExam/Readme.md

 - This design makes Dataflow ideal for new data pipeline projects, while **DataProc** focuses on existing **Hadoop/Spark** workloads.

 ---
+## High Availability (HA)

+High Availability typically means protecting your application from failures **within a single region**.
+This is achieved by deploying multiple copies of your application across **different availability zones (AZs)** in that region.

+**Goal:**
+Ensure minimal downtime and continuous service even if one zone experiences an outage.

+**Example setup:**
+- Deploy application instances across 2–3 availability zones.
+- Use load balancers to distribute traffic automatically.
+- Store data in replicated databases across zones.

+## Disaster Recovery (DR)

+Disaster Recovery protects your application from the **failure of an entire region**.
+It ensures that operations can resume quickly even if a full regional outage occurs.

+### Hot DR Pattern

+A **Hot DR** setup maintains a **fully active and synchronized** copy of your system in another region.
+Since the backup system is live, it can **instantly take over traffic** with minimal or no downtime.

+**Key points:**
+- Data is continuously replicated between regions.
+- Traffic can be redirected immediately in case of primary region failure.
+- Useful for mission-critical applications requiring near-zero downtime.

 ## App Engine Incident Response